espocrm/documentation/docs/development/dynamic-handler.md

 ## Multiple dynamic handlers

-Since v5.8.0 it's possible to add multiple dynamic handlers to for one entity type.
+As of v5.8 it's possible to add multiple dynamic handlers to for one entity type.
 This allows different extensions to have their own dynamic handler.

 In metadata > YourEntityType > clientDefs: